 Later Life and Death:

 Galton was awarded the Royal Medal in 1876 and the Copley Medal in 1910.
 He was knighted in 1909.
-He died in January 1911 in Greyshott House, Surrey.
+He founded the Galton Laboratory for National Eugenics, and the Galton Eugenics Professorship, later these positions combined into the department of applied statistics at University College, London.
+He died in January 1911, aged 88 in Greyshott House, Haslemere, Surrey.